 Survey reveals Britons struggle to talk to their families

 London, 25 July: Modern Britons admit it is easier to talk about personal matters with their boss, workmates, even a stranger than it is to discuss such matters with their family.
-A survey of 1,000 adults by the website of Saga Legal Solutions, www.sagalegal.co.uk, found that over a third said talking to a member of the family about personal matters was the most difficult conversation of all.
+A survey of 1,000 adults by the website of Saga Legal Solutions, www.sagalegal.co.uk, found that over a third said talking to a member of the family about personal matters such as discussing wills was the most difficult conversation of all.

 Uneasy Brits find it harder to talk to their family about sex or discuss what happens when they die, than asking their boss for a raise, the research reveals.
 Asking a friend for money has also become one of the nation’s most difficult conversations, reveals the study by Saga Legal Solutions.